 The Department of Industrial Engineering will be in the top 25 programs in the nation in excellence in academic and research programs.

-The mission of the department is to provide the highest quality of industrial engineering and engineering management education by stimulating discovery, integration, application, and communication of knowledge.
+The mission of the department is to provide the highest quality of industrial, manufacturing and systems engineering education by stimulating discovery, integration, application, and communication of knowledge.

 Goals, Critical Success Factors, and Objectives

 Goal 1.
 Academic and Research Excellence.
 Attain national and international recognition for academic and research programs at the B.S., M.S., and Ph.D. levels.

 - Keep undergraduate and graduate programs current with developing technologies.

 - Seek innovative methods to provide graduate programs on campus and off campus.

 - Recruit, hire, develop, and retain faculty with excellent teaching and research capabilities.